Cheapest way to heat a garage

 - Fantastic Space Heater - With such a slimline panel heater, you don’t have to worry about it taking up too much room, Mounting kits also included, easy to install.

-These infrared heaters are a lot more energy-efficient than a regular electric fan heater.
-They work almost like a radiator, the whole panel heats up then radiates this heat out.
+These infrared heaters are a lot more energy efficient than a regular electric fan heater.
+They work almost like a radiator, the whole panel heats up and then radiates this heat out.
 It has no fan or anything to blast the heat out.